 And I get it.
 We all want to be beacons of light in an oversaturated online space, we want to be noticed, and we want it to always feel like a hell yes (see point #2).
 The truth is, some of these “old, boring” techniques are done over and over again for a reason – they work.
 Things like blogging, guest posting, getting promoted on other people’s sites, being interviewed as an expert, creating a freebie to get when they sign up for your site – this shit works.
 And unless you’re a huge company with an equally huge advertising and marketing budget, it’s unlikely that you will be able to actually pull off a new and innovative way of marketing.

 Sure, you don’t HAVE to do every list building technique under the sun (let’s all promise to cut tele-summits off that list right now, shall we?), but you do at least need to do a baseline of online marketing in order to get anywhere.
 Not to mention that all of this is FREE, which is every new business owner’s BFF word.

 What to do instead:

 Keep it simple.
 Keep it boring.
 And be consistent.
-Pitch a new guest post every week to a publication bigger than yours and see how your numbers grow.
+Pitch a new guest post every week to get in front of an audience bigger than yours, and see how your numbers grow.
 Get yourself interviewed on 5 podcasts this month.
 Make an amazing free thing to give to people and then promote it to everyone you meet.
 These methods are tried and true and don’t cost you a thing.
 The businesses that end up successful aren’t the ones that are the best at what they do or have crazy marketing techniques – they are the ones who are consistent, who show up, and who do the boring work that others aren’t wiling to do… and they do it until it starts to work.
 Be one of those people.